Iweavetales/LunarX/packages/lunar/README.md

 ## Server Side Script

-Files ending in .server.tsx will only be executed on the server side and won't be exposed to the public.
+Files ending in `.server.tsx` will only be executed on the server side and won't be exposed to the public.

+# Roadmap
+1. Support error & 404 page
+2. Optimize and persist routing states from upper nested routing rendering & fetch
+3. `Server Action` like submit as Post
+4. Support deno-runtime
+5.

 # Author